 Are you looking for healthy, keto friendly breakfast cereal?
-At HighKey, our protein cereals are $1.50 per serving, gluten free and grain free!
+At HighKey, our protein cereals and all HighKey Cereals are $1.50 per serving, gluten free and grain free!
 0 Net Carbs* - 10 Grams Protein - 90 Calories

 - Healthy Cereal Options & Brands